enso-org/ide/docs/connections.md

 argument (lambdas are always unary) and the right-hand side is its body.
 Right-hand side, i.e. the lambda body, introduces its own scope.

-The `->`'s pattern introduces identifiers only into the scope of the right-hand side — if the lambda is not introduced in what is already a pattern context.
+If the lambda is *not* introduced in what is already a pattern context, the `->`'s pattern introduces identifiers into the scope of the right-hand side.

 Example:
 ```